MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD03_DEMO.md

             email: 'william@example.com'
         }]
    ```
-8. To define an **age** property, enter the following code:
+9. To define an **age** property, enter the following code:
     ```javascript
         const age = 20;
     ```
-9. To create a function that receives the array of people and the **age** property, and then returns a new array with all the people above the defined age, enter the following code:
+10. Create a function that receives the array of people and the **age** property, and then returns a new array with all the people above the defined age, enter the following code:
    ```javascript
         function getPersonsAboveAge(array, age) {
             const personAboveAge = [];